-The curriculum's delivery is structured to ensure sustainable action, delivering training for at least 80 teachers across the implementing countries, focusing on Jewish history and culture, the Shoah, and contemporary antisemitism.
-The initiative aims to reach educators through established networks and partnerships, with the expectation of benefiting at least 3600 to 4800 students during the project's duration and even more post-completion.
-Gender mainstreaming was considered in participant selection, and in the materials that were developed.
+The initiative aims to reach educators through established networks and partnerships, with the expectation of benefiting at least 3600 to 4800 High School students during the project's duration and even more post-completion.
 The project teams from the partner organizations will continue to offer support for the teachers as they use the materials in their classrooms and other educational contexts, ensuring long-term impact and extensive outreach across Europe.